ThunLigh/README.md/README.md

 	<img src="https://komarev.com/ghpvc/?username=ThunLighDev&color=red"/>
 	</p>

-I'm ThunLigh, student in cybersecurity and apprentice in the programming world.
-I just enjoy coding fun things.
-Feel free to check out some of my repositories or leave any questions.
-I am new to Github, so any advice would be great!

-How to Reach Me! :)
+I am ThunLigh, software development student, apprentice in the world of programming.
+I like to program things that I can learn from and have fun.

 <h3>💎 Profile</h3>